Music at Barnard College

 PREREQUISITES

 No prerequisites are specified for the Minor.
-However, all of the courses that the student will take carry their own prerequisites.
+However, some of the courses that the student will take carry their own prerequisites.

 REQUIREMENTS FOR THE MINOR IN MUSIC